mensbeam/Arsse/docs/en/025_Using_The_Arsse/020_Importing_and_Exporting.md

 This section describes in brief some CLI commands.
 Please read [the general notes on the command line interface](index) before continuing.

-# Importing Newsfeeds from OPML
+# Importing newsfeeds from OPML

 It's possible to import not only newsfeeds but also folders and Fever groups using OPML files.
 The process is simple: